girirajanlab/CN_Learn/README.md

 	a) BAM_FILE_DIR     : Replace 'TBD' with the full path of the directory with all the BAM files.

-    b) REF_GENOME       : Replace 'TBD' with the full path of the directory with the reference genome.
+    b) REF_GENOME       : Replace 'TBD' with the full path of the reference genome file.

     c) SW_DIR           : This path is set to the directory inside the Docker image.
 If you are NOT using docker, update this path to the location of the directory in the local file system.

     d) DOCKER_INDICATOR : This parameter is set to 'Y' by default.
 If you choose NOT to use Docker and prefer to use locally installed softwares, update this parameter to 'N' prior to running rest of the steps.

 **6) Docker:** If you decide to use docker, download the image using the following command,